United States offshore drilling debate

-Bush's energy policy was named "drill and veto" by U.S. House Speaker Nancy Pelosi.
-The Drill Responsibly in Leased Lands (DRILL) Act (H.R.
-6515) is one of the bills discussed in the Congress about drilling.
-In Florida, many counties, cities, chambers of commerce, and other local agencies have passed resolutions against oil drilling in Florida waters.
+In 1969 drilling bans were established for offshore California and Florida, and in 1990 President George H. W. Bush banned offshore drilling entirely.
+Nevertheless, offshore drilling continued in offshore Texas and Louisiana.

-On March 31, 2010, President Obama announced that he was opening new areas in U.S. coastal waters to offshore drilling for gas and oil.
-This was in stark contrast to his reaction only a few weeks later to the Deepwater Horizon oil spill in the Gulf of Mexico that has become the largest offshore oil spill in United States history.
-In November 2010, the Obama administration rescinded the decision to open new areas.
+Offshore drilling became central in the 2008 presidential election, not least because of the oil price increases since 2003.
+George W. Bush lifted the oil drilling ban and also President Barack Obama was for limited offshore drilling.
+The Obama administration opened new areas in U.S. coastal waters to offshore drilling for gas and oil in March 2010, despite the recent Deepwater Horizon explosion and Deepwater Horizon oil spill in the Gulf of Mexico but rescinded the decision in November.
+In 2018, Trump launched an initiative to expand offshore drilling, excluding Florida.

-Background
+Under President Biden oil and gas leasing in certain arctic areas was prohibited as of 2023, but in January 2025, President Trump revoked that order.

+Legal background

 As interpreted by the federal courts, the Commerce Clause of the United States Constitution gives the federal government certain regulatory power over "navigable waters" of the United States.
 The Submerged Lands Act of 1953 and Continental Shelf Lands Act of 1953, along with the 1960 Supreme Court decision in United States v.
 States of Louisiana, Texas, Mississippi, Alabama, and Florida, divided ownership of the tidelands of the United States between state and federal governments.
 States own the sea and seabed out to 3.5 mi, except Texas and Florida which own out to 10.5 mi.
 The federal government owns the remainder of the territorial waters.

+History

 The 28 January 1969 blowout at a Unocal rig, which spilled 3 e6USgal of petroleum off the coast of Santa Barbara, California, resulted in drilling bans in offshore California and Florida.

-Offshore drilling has continued in offshore Texas and Louisiana.
+Offshore drilling continued in offshore Texas and Louisiana.
 In 2006, an 8300000 acre area in the Gulf of Mexico known as lease 181 was opened for exploration.
-The existing moratorium on leasing on the Outer Continental Shelf expired in 2012, and the debate is on whether or not to extend it.